Your Topics, Multiple Stories: Complete Strategy Guide

 The 5-Angle Framework: How to Turn One Topic Into Multiple Stories

 Most guides describe story diversity in vague terms: “explore different perspectives,” “try different formats.”
-That’s not a framework — it’s a prompt.
-What you need is a structured way to generate distinct, non-overlapping stories from a single topic without repeating yourself.
+This is not a framework just a prompt.
+What you want is a way to produce separate, unencroaching stories from one brief topic, without any repetition.

 Here’s the model.
 Five distinct angles, each producing a different kind of story.